What risk mitigation efforts should the prudent employer take before employees return to the workplace?

 What protections should the prudent employer consider implementing, in addition to physical distancing?

-If the distance rule (1.5 metres) cannot be observed for work-related reasons and technical measures (i.e. partitions between workplaces cannot be implemented), the employees must wear a face mask for mutual protection.
-The employer has the obligation to provide the masks.
+If the distance rule (1.5 metres) cannot be observed for work-related reasons and technical measures (i.e. partitions between workplaces cannot be implemented), the employees must wear a medical face mask for mutual protection.
+The employer has the obligation to provide the medical face masks.

 Where possible, work equipment should only be used by one employee and cleaned regularly.
 Otherwise, employees must be provided with suitable protective gloves.
 Company cars need to be equipped with utensils for hand hygiene, disinfectant, paper tissues and garbage bags.